sircodemane/wails-vite-vue-ts/README.md

 ## Known Issues

-- When making changes to the frontend, the webview window will often fail.
-This appears to be a bug with Wails.
-Use `https://localhost:34115` in your browser for development
+- When making changes to the frontend, the browser reload will often happen too fast, causes issues.
+A refresh will fix the page.
 - Typechecking is turned off due to Wails depending on the frontend to build before it will compile the backend and generate bindings.
 - If you find any other problems, please create an issue.